Dharma Light is the meaning of

 Hoko Karnegis' dharma name (法光).
 This site features her dharma work and publications related to baika, traditional Soto Zen practice, and communications and organization development for Western sanghas.

 Hoko has had several magazine articles published

 (like this one in Tricycle and this one in Lion's Roar), and contributed chapters to Temple Ground Press' books Seeds of Virtue, Seeds of Change and The Eightfold Path.
-She is one of the authors of Milwaukee Zen Center: 30 Years of Reflections, and she also produces Ancient Way, an online journal of traditional Soto Zen practice.
+She is the editor of and a contributor to Boundless Vows, Endless Practice, produced by Sanshin Zen Community.
+Hoko is one of the authors of Milwaukee Zen Center: 30 Years of Reflections, and she also produces Ancient Way, an online journal of traditional Soto Zen practice.

 She was interviewed and photographed for this article in Greater Milwaukee Magazine, and interviewed for this article in Spirituality and Health Magazine.